The perfect Minestrone recipe (VeGaN)

 • Add the potato, red beans, and chopped tomatoes, then pour in the vegetable stock.
 Stir well.

 • Wash the Chinese cabbage under running water and remove the hard stalks.
-Chop the leaves roughly and place into a bowl.
+Chop the leaves roughly and place them into a bowl.

 • Pack or wrap the pasta in a clean tea towel.
 Using a rolling pin or your hand, bash it against a hard surface.
 The pasta should be broken into smaller pieces.
 Thanks to this the soup will get the extra thickness.